evkx/evkx.github.io/content/models/volvo/ec40/EC40_Twin_Motor/_index.md

 ### Mirrors

-Both the exterior and interior mirrors utilize conventional mirror technology to provide a clear view of the area behind the vehicle.
+Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

 ## Infotainment

 ### Sound System

-You can choose between two sound systems on the Volvo EC40 Twin Motor.
+You can choose between two sound systems for the Volvo EC40 Twin Motor:

-- **High Performance:**: This system features eight speakers and delivers a maximum output of 200 watts.
+- **High Performance:**: Features eight speakers and delivers a maximum output of 200 watts.
-- **Harman Kardon Premium Sound:**: This system features 13 speakers and delivers a maximum output of 600 watts.
+- **Harman Kardon Premium Sound:**: Features 13 speakers and delivers a maximum output of 600 watts.

 Additionally, the model includes 1 USB-C connections as standard.